walonso/SortAlgorithms/WebSortAlgorithms/Readme.md

 - On "Seetings" section inside Heroku for this app verifies taht buildpack was added in section "Buildpacks"
 - Launch a manual deploy (section "Deploy")
 - url: https://sort-algorithms.herokuapp.com/
+If error after build on Heroku, use this command: (If error is to add heroku.yml or set stak (I set stack) )
+>heroku stack:set heroku-18 --app sort-algorithms

 3. Deploy to CircleCI
 Related files: folder .circleci and config.yml